Estimate Time5 min

 But what about the typical, day-to-day expenses that we need to account for?
 We all want to feel secure in our ability to pay our bills and maintain our desired standard of living.
 But the income that may be generated by investments may be too variable and volatile to count on.

 In tough market conditions, investors who rely on investment income may be forced to draw down their principal faster than they had planned for in order to cover expenses, which could undermine their ability to achieve growth in the long-term.
-Should things get so challenging that the investor feels the need to draw money from their emergency fund, they are now in a particularly vulnerable position—with a reduced sense of safety, security, or expectation of growth.
+Should things get so challenging that the investor feels the need to draw money from their emergency savings, they are now in a particularly vulnerable position—with a reduced sense of safety, security, or expectation of growth.
 Before you know it, that long-term plan may have become significantly harder to achieve.

 One possible way to help protect against this situation would be to purchase a fixed income annuity, which may provide a steady stream of income that isn't subject to market volatility and can help the investor feel confident that their essential needs will be covered.
 "In the context of retirement planning, we believe it's a good idea to cover essential expenses with guaranteed sources of lifetime income," says Tom Ewanich, vice president and actuary at Fidelity Investments Life Insurance Company.
 "This can include sources like Social Security or pensions, but another way to set up a guaranteed stream of income is to purchase an annuity.
 It's kind of like buying your own pension."